Revised and updated for 2022.

 The Security Rule defines three categories of safeguards – technical, physical, and administrative – that covered entities and business associates need to address in their HIPAA compliance checklist.

-- Access control
+- Role-based access control

-- Strong authentication
+- Enable multi-factor authentication (MFA)

-- Continuous monitoring and auditing
+- Continuous monitoring and log management

 - Facility access controls

-- Policies for the use/positioning of workstations
+- Policies for the use and positioning of workstations

 - Policies and procedures for mobile devices